carbon-data-specification/Customer-Data/docs/use-cases.md

 will evaluate projects that may positively impact their carbon emissions.
-These projects can range from physical locally (e.g. installing solar or EV charging) and remote (e.g. building renewable generation projects via wholesale power purchase agreements), to virtual direct (e.g. avoiding marginal emissions by managing building usage dynamically) or financial (e.g. switching rate plans to carbon free sources or community solar).
+These projects can range from physical locally (e.g. installing solar or EV charging) and remote (e.g. building renewable generation projects via wholesale power purchase agreements), to virtual direct (e.g. avoided emissions by managing building usage dynamically) or financial (e.g. switching rate plans to carbon free sources or community solar).

 #### Needs: